The History Minor

-The study of history deepens our understanding of people and societies, and expands our knowledge of important issues operative in the world today.
-History minors will strengthen their skills in critical thinking, assessing evidence, and formulating clear and persuasive arguments both oral and written.
-History is essentially a laboratory of human experience, and students from a wide range of disciplines can discover new perspectives on their own intellectual interests through the study of the past.
+The study of history deepens our understanding of people and societies and expands our knowledge of important issues in the world today.
+History minors strengthen their skills in critical thinking, assessing evidence, and formulating clear verbal and written arguments.
+History is a laboratory of human experience, and students from a wide range of disciplines can discover new perspectives on their own intellectual interests through a study of the past.

 The minor in History is available to students in all schools and departments.